USS Grenadier (SS-210): Deployment to Australia

-Grenadier's fifth war patrol, under the command of LCDR John Allison Fitzgerald, between 1 January and 20 February 1943, brought her considerably better fortune than earlier patrols.
-A 75-ton schooner fell victim to her deck guns 10 January, and two days later Grenadier sighted a small tanker with a barge in tow.
+Grenadier's fifth war patrol, under the command of Lieutenant Commander John Allison Fitzgerald, between 1 January and 20 February 1943, brought her considerably better fortune than earlier patrols.
+A 75-ton schooner fell victim to Grenadier's deck guns 10 January, and two days later Grenadier sighted a small tanker with a barge in tow.
 Judging the target not worth a torpedo, she slipped silently into the column behind the two Japanese ships.
 At dusk she battle surfaced.
 With binoculars lashed to the deck guns as sights, she raked the tanker and barge, sinking them immediately.
 The remainder of her patrol, along the Borneo coast through shallow and treacherous waters, was hampered by fathometer failures.
 She conducted an aggressive attack on two cargo ships 22 January but did not sink them.

 The submarine departed Australia on 20 March on her last war patrol and headed for the Strait of Malacca, gateway between the Pacific and Indian Oceans.
 Patrolling along the Malay and Thai coasts, Grenadier claimed a small freighter off the island of Phuket on 6 April.

 Loss

-She remained in the area and late in the night of 20 April sighted two merchantmen and closed in for the attack.
-Running on the surface at dawn 21 April, Grenadier spotted, and was simultaneously spotted by, a Japanese plane.
-The submarine dived, and as it passed 130 ft her executive officer commented, "We ought to be safe now."
+Grenadier remained in the area and late on the night of 20 April 1943 sighted two merchant ships and closed in for the attack.
+Running on the surface at dawn on 21 April, Grenadier spotted, and was simultaneously spotted by, a Japanese airplane.
+The submarine dived, and as she passed 130 ft her executive officer commented, "We ought to be safe now."
 Just then, explosions rocked Grenadier and heeled her over 15 to 20 degrees.
 Power and lights failed completely and the fatally wounded ship settled to the bottom at 270 ft.
-She tried to make repairs, while a fierce fire blazed in the maneuvering room.
+She tried to make repairs while a fierce fire blazed in the maneuvering room.